Bibliome/alvisae/docs/aae_ws_admin.md

 mvn clean compile assembly:single
 </pre>

-the jar @AlvisAE-cli.jar@ will be generated in the @target@ subdirectory
+the jar `AlvisAE-cli.jar` will be generated in the `target` subdirectory

 ## modus operandi